 Chevere is a collection of highly opinionated components that provide the basic tooling needed for the changes I require.
 Rather offering an application model or even over simplify things, it focus exclusively in the tools.

-In Chevere is common to bring your own stuff and knowledge, as for me each different need suits its own efficient way to develop and present a software system.
+In Chevere is standard to bring your own stuff and knowledge, as for me each different need suits its own efficient way to develop and present a software system.
 I don't believe that making fixed application models ease the developers life at all, I believe that such practice narrows you down.

 # 🛒 A different market